ITenthusiasm/react-formatted-inputs/README.md

 And that's a wrap!
 Hope this was helpful!
 Let me know with a [shoutout on Twitter](https://twitter.com/ITEnthusiasm) maybe? 😄

 I want to give a **_HUUUUUUUUUUGE_** thanks to Svelte!
 That is, to everyone who works so hard on that project!
 It really is a great framework worth checking out if you haven't done so already.
 I _definitely_ would not have discovered this technique if it wasn't for them.
 And I want to give a special, specific shoutout to [@kevmodrome](https://twitter.com/kevmodrome) from [Svelte Society](https://sveltesociety.dev/).
 He helped me out with a problem related to formatting inputs in Svelte land.
 He has a [great article on actions](https://svelte.school/tutorials/introduction-to-actions) if you're interested in learning more about what you can do with them.
-It's technically for Svelte, but you can still apply what's there to "React Actions". :)
+It's technically for Svelte, but you can still apply what's there to "React Actions". :&rpar;

 I want to extend another **enormous** thanks to [@willwill96](https://github.com/willwill96)!
 He caught an implementation bug in an earlier version of this article. 😬